austinlouden/talks/how-to-learn-foreign-language/slides.md

 two key questions:
 - there are a lot of tools out there to help you learn.
 Some tools are good at different things.
 I'll give some advice on which ones to use.
-- this is a very important question to answer, especially if you're staying in the US, and have no family or friends that speak the language you're trying to learn.
+- what does the process look like from using tools to having conversations? this is a very important question to answer, especially if you're staying in the US, and have no family or friends that speak the language you're trying to learn.